kollenl/training-r-intro/4-Writing-Functions-Conditionals-and-Loops/readme.md

 # if Functions

-Functions are a good way to write some R code that can be reused on different data sets.
+Writing custom functions is a good way to standardize some R code that can be reused on different data sets.
 It's also helpful to write code that will execute different lines of code depending on different scenarios.
 The functions `if()` and `ifelse()` allow you to control what code is executed based on a logical condition.

 The `if()` function takes the logical condition in the parentheses.
 The code that will run if the logical expression is `TRUE` is placed inside curly braces.
 Below